Sprouts Farmers Market: An Economic Value Added Company

 Even though most of the demographics want to live a healthy lifestyle, the millennial consumers are leading this growth.

-Source: Organics Trade Association
+Source: Organic Trade Association

-Source: Organics Trade Association
+Source: Organic Trade Association

-While the natural and organic industry is growing by double digits, the overall food industry is experiencing a 3 % growth.
+While the natural and organic industry is growing by double digits, the overall food industry is experiencing a 3% growth.
 As demand is growing, competition is also increasing.
-Conventional grocers and super retailers such as Wal-Mart and Target are increasing their natural and organic offerings, new players are entering the field, and the existing players are introducing newly formatted stores.
+Conventional grocers and super retailers such as Wal-Mart (NYSE:WMT) and Target (NYSE:TGT) are increasing their natural and organic offerings, new players are entering the field, and the existing players are introducing newly formatted stores.

-For example, Wal-Mart is promising affordable organic products for everyone with Wild Oats organic offerings.
+For example, Wal-Mart is promising affordable organic products for everyone with its Wild Oats organic offerings.
 Wal-Mart is working to lower the price of organic pantry staples, so, it will be at parity with national brand non-organic products.
 It is trying to achieve that goal through its supply chain efficiency and economy of scale.
 Wild Oats was the second largest natural and organic food retailer and was acquired by Whole Foods in 2007.
 However, due to FTC objection, the acquisition resulted in a reversal of purchase.

-Increased Competition and food deflation impact on Sprouts
+Increased competition and food deflation impact on Sprouts

 Sprouts has successfully converted itself from a specialty retailer to a healthy grocery store.
 It is growing profitably, and its comparable store sales and financial performances are one of the best in the industry.
 Customers like its value offerings and convenient shopping experience.
 The company's high ROIC indicates that it is executing well on its differentiating strategy.